Abacavir, Lamivudine, and Zidovudine

 Refer to adult dosing.

-HIV treatment: Children and Adolescents ≥40 kg: Refer to adult dosing.
-Note: Not recommended for pediatric patients < 40 kg.
+HIV-1 infection, treatment: Children and Adolescents ≥40 kg: Refer to adult dosing.
+Note: Not recommended for pediatric patients <40 kg.
 The Canadian labeling does not include an indication for use in patients <18 years.

 Dosing: Renal Impairment